nmelo/bluefield-osquery/README.md

 - The query script reads from sysfs (no credentials required)
 - `mlxconfig` requires root access to query hardware settings
-- No sensitive data is logged or cached beyond security posture
+- Cache contains device identifiers (UUID, serial, MAC) and security posture; files are root-readable only
 - Debug logging can be enabled with `BF3_DEBUG=1` environment variable

 ## BlueField-3 Security Architecture